reach-sh/reach-lang/docs/dev/src/en/essentials/getting-started/rock-paper-scissors/index.md

 Alice is good!

+## Consensus Networks

 [Consensus networks](https://docs.reach.sh/ref-model.html#%28tech._consensus._network%29) in general, and Reach specifically, guarantee that all participants agree on the outcome of their decentralized computation.
 Indeed, this is where the name [consensus network](https://docs.reach.sh/ref-model.html#%28tech._consensus._network%29) comes from, as they enable these distributed, and untrusted, parties to come to a consensus, or agreement, about the intermediate states of a computation.
 If they agree on the intermediate states, they will also agree on the output.
 That's why every time you run `reach run`, both Alice and Bob will see the same outcome!

-> If your version isn't working, look at the complete versions of [index.rsh](https://github.com/reach-sh/reach-lang/blob/master/examples/tut-3/index.rsh) and [index.mjs](https://github.com/reach-sh/reach-lang/blob/master/examples/tut-3/index.mjs) to make sure you've copied everything correctly.
+> If your version isn't working, look at the complete versions of [index.rsh](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-2-rps/index.rsh) and [index.mjs](https://github.com/reach-sh/reach-lang/blob/master/examples/rps-2-rps/index.mjs) to make sure you've copied everything correctly.

 > # Whose on First
 > Does Alice go first or do we call the player that goes first, "Alice"?
 It may seem like an unnecessary distinction, but this is a subtle point about the way Reach works.
 In this section, we explicitly ran `backend.Alice` and `backend.Bob` in the [frontend](https://docs.reach.sh/ref-model.html#%28tech._frontend%29).
 When we did that, we committed that particular JavaScript thread to be either Alice or Bob.
 In our game, whoever chose to run the Alice backend is the one that will go first.
 In other words: **Alice goes first**.
 This will be more obvious at [the end of the tutorial](https://docs.reach.sh/tut-8.html) when we'll make the choice interactively about which role to play.